david coombe | history

 S.T.
 Gill's Set of South Australian Scenes - Bennett

 1844~.
-Set of 8 wash drawings of South Australian scenes - natural, Aboriginal, rural and the built environment, based on subjects in J.F.
+Set of 8 wash drawings of South Australian scenes - natural, Aboriginal, rural and the built environment, corresponding with subjects in J.F.
 Bennett's book.
 Plus other related works.

 S.T.
 Gill and John Napier Magill